Abdou Pasha station: History

-Abdou Pasha Station was inaugurated on 21 February 2012 as part of phase 1 of Line 3.
+Abdou Pasha station was inaugurated on 21 February 2012 as part of phase 1 of Line 3.

 Overview

 The station consists of three floors, with four entrances and elevators to transport passengers from the street level to the station platform and the length of the station is 150 m and width of 17.5 m and a depth of 22.5 m from the station ground.

-In addition, the station have a contactless fare collection system as well as an integrated supervision and communication system supplied by the Thales Group.
+Like other stations on the network, the station have a contactless fare collection system, as well as an integrated supervision and communication system supplied by the Thales Group.